OlivierLDff/NetTcp/Readme.md

   -i, --ip <ip>     Ip address of multicast group.
 Default "127.0.0.1"
 ```

+You can also check `NetTcp_EchoServer` that implement only the server code that reply echo to client that will connect.

+And check `NetTcp_EchoClient`, example of a client that will connect to a server and send a string.

 ## Qml Debug

 This library also provide a tool object that demonstrate every Qmls functionality.
 This is intended for quick debug, or test functionalities if UI isn't built yet.